omaemae/collab-vm-server/README.md

 CollabVM was coded and written by Cosmic Sans, Dartz, Geodude, and Modeco80.

+This repository in particular contains source code for my CollabVM instance.

+The only things modified are in http_src, as well as compatibility fixes for successful builds under Arch Linux (in my build environment, at least).

+You might also want to build collab-vm-web-app, and copy it to `/http/collab-vm/` in your CollabVM Server setup.

 ### How to use
 To start the server, first make sure it has executable permissions and then type ./collab-vm-server (port) (HTTP Directory (optional)).
 For example, to start CollabVM Server on port 6004 with the directory for the HTML files served from a folder called "collabvm", type ./collab-vm-server 6004 collabvm